 Policy 11.2.2.
-In order to maintain an integrated system of pedestrian pathways, greenways and bicycle lanes identified on the Broward County Greenways Plan, the Broward County Bikeway Plan and any City of Coral Springs pedestrian pathways, the City of Coral Springs shall review site plans for accommodation of these corridors.
+In order to maintain an integrated system of pedestrian pathways, greenways and bicycle lanes identified on the Broward County Greenways Plan, the Broward County Bikeway Plan, and any City of Coral Springs pedestrian pathways, including but not limited to Everglades Memorial Loop, the City of Coral Springs shall review site plans for accommodation of these corridors.